Quantitative ergodicity for the symmetric exclusion process with stationary initial data: Long time behavior of the two species SEP with annihilation

 for some constant $C$ depending only on $d$. \end{proof}

-In order to extend the result in \cite{bel1,bel2} to non-product initial data, we need to realize the two species SEP with annihilation as a deterministic function of the so-called \emph{stirring processes}.
-This function is constructed in two steps: from two independent stirrings we first construct the two species SEP without annihilation then, by a thinning procedure, we obtain the the two species SEP with annihilation.
+In order to extend the result in \cite{bel1,bel2} to non-product initial data, we need to realize the two species SEP with annihilation on the probability space associated to the so-called stirring process.
+This construction is achieved in two steps: from two independent stirring processes we first obtain the two species SEP without annihilation then, by a thinning procedure, we construct the the two species SEP with annihilation.